petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/using-third-parties-for-translation.md

 1. Check *Enabled*.

-1. Enter a valid API token under the *Token* field.
+1. Enter a valid API token in the *Token* field.

 1. Enter the *API URL* and the *DeepL Validation API*.